AriFordsham/GHCWiki/ghc-api-status.md

   --     - default methods are turned into top-level decls.
   --     - dictionary bindings
   ```
+- is there a way to make all the useful functionality of GHCi more easily available from the GHC API? ie, refactoring GHCi so that both it and other GHC API clients can use the same collection of useful functionality?
+(Claus Reinke)
 - dynamic loading of Haskell code, ala hs-plugins, but without
   the version/platform issues (GHCi has to be able to do this
   anyway, but it would be nice to have the ugly bits hidden,